qeesung/gitaly/doc/proposals/praefect-queue-storage.md

 If the queue database is unavailable, Praefect should be forced into a read-only mode.
 This is undesirable, so I think we can say we want the queue database to be highly available itself.

+## Running the queue database should be operationally feasible

+As always at GitLab, we want to choose solutions that are suitable for self-managed GitLab installations.

+-   Should be open source
+-   Don't pick an open core solution, and rely on features that are not in the core
+-   Don't assume that "the cloud" makes problems go away; assume there is no cloud
+-   Running the queue database should require as little expertise as possible, or it should be a commodity component

+## Do we have other database needs in Praefect

+This takes us into YAGNI territory but it's worth considering.

+Praefect serves as a front end for a cluster of Gitaly servers (the "internal Gitaly nodes") that store the actual repository data.
+We will need some form of consensus over which internal Gitaly nodes are good (available) or bad (offline).
+This is not a YAGNI, we will need this.
+Like the queue this would be shared state.
+The most natural fit for this, within GitLab's current architecture, would be Consul.
+But Consul is not a good fit for storing the queue.

+We might want Praefect to have a catalogue of all repositories it is storing.
+With Gitaly, there is no such catalogue; the filesystem is the single source of truth.
+This strikes me as a YAGNI though.
+Even with Praefect, there will be filesystems "in the back" on the internal Gitaly nodes, and those could serve as the source of truth.

+## What are our options

+### Redis

+Pro:

+-   Already used in GitLab
+-   Has queue primitives

+Con:

+-   Deployed with snapshot persistence (RDB dump) in GitLab, which is not the durability I think we want

+### Postgres

+Pro:

+-   Already used in GitLab
+-   Gold standard for persistence
+-   General purpose database: likely to be able to grow with us as we develop other needs

+Con:

+-   Can be used for queues, but not meant for it
+-   Need to find queueing library, or develop SQL-backed queue ourselves (hard, subtle)
+-   Because not meant to be a queue, may have a lower ceiling where we are forced to scale horizontally.
+When we hit the ceiling we would have to run multiple Praefect clusters each with their own HA Postgres cluster behind it)

+### Kafka

+Pro:

+-   Closely matches description of "durable queue"

+Con:

+-   Would be new to GitLab: no development experience nor operational experience

+### ... ?

+## Conclusion

+I am strongly leaning towards Postgres because it seems like a safe, boring choice.
+It has strong persistence and it is generic, which is useful because we don't know what our needs are yet.